nicolaswith/parallelgdb/README.md

 # Using the debugger
 When installed (and `/usr/local/bin` is included in the PATH environment variable) the debugger is started by:

-	pgdbmaster
+	pgdb

+or by searching for it in the desktop application menu.
 If the debugger is only built it can be run with

-	./bin/pgdbmaster
+	./bin/pgdb

 In the startup dialog you need to set the path to the `pgdbslave` and `target` executable, as well as some other parameters.
 This configuration can be exported and imported at the next start.